vinicunca/akar/docs/content/docs/1.akar/3.components/combobox.md

 ::docs-css-variables-table
 ---
 data:
-    - cssVariable: '--akar-combobox-content-transform-origin',
+  - cssVariable: --akar-combobox-content-transform-origin
-      description: 'The <Code>transform-origin</Code> computed from the content and arrow positions/offsets.
-Only present when <Code>position=&quot;popper&quot;</Code>.',
+    description: The `transform-origin` computed from the content and arrow positions/offsets.
+Only present when `position="popper"`
-    - cssVariable: '--akar-combobox-content-available-width',
+  - cssVariable: --akar-combobox-content-available-width
-      description: 'The remaining width between the trigger and the boundary edge.
-Only present when <Code>position=&quot;popper&quot;</Code>.',
+    description: The remaining width between the trigger and the boundary edge.
+Only present when `position="popper"`
-    - cssVariable: '--akar-combobox-content-available-height',
+  - cssVariable: --akar-combobox-content-available-height
-      description: 'The remaining height between the trigger and the boundary edge.
-Only present when <Code>position=&quot;popper&quot;</Code>.',
+    description: The remaining height between the trigger and the boundary edge.
+Only present when `position="popper"`
-    - cssVariable: '--akar-combobox-trigger-width',
+  - cssVariable: --akar-combobox-trigger-width
-      description: 'The width of the trigger.
-Only present when <Code>position=&quot;popper&quot;</Code>.',
+    description: The width of the trigger.
+Only present when `position="popper"`
-    - cssVariable: '--akar-combobox-trigger-height',
+  - cssVariable: --akar-combobox-trigger-height
-      description: 'The height of the trigger.
-Only present when <Code>position=&quot;popper&quot;</Code>.',
+    description: The height of the trigger.
+Only present when `position="popper"`
 ---
 ::